Eric Bana: 2005–2010: Historical films and Star Trek

 Bana co-starred with Adam Sandler and Seth Rogen in Judd Apatow's 2009 feature about a famous comedian, Funny People, marking Bana's first appearance in an American mainstream comedy.
-Rogen had cast Bana because he was a fan of his early television work, and impressed by his performance in Munich.
+Rogen had cast Bana because he was a fan of his early television work, and was impressed by his performance in Munich.
 Peter Travers of Rolling Stone magazine gave the film 3½ out of 4 stars, and opined that Bana's performance showed "real comic flair".
-Also in 2009 Bana directed and starred in the documentary Love the Beast.
+Also in 2009, Bana directed and starred in the documentary Love the Beast.
 It details his personal relationship with his first car, a Ford GT Falcon Coupe, and follows his progression as a car lover.
 Along the way, he seeks guidance and wisdom from his three lifelong friends, as well as celebrities Jay Leno, Jeremy Clarkson and Dr. Phil.
 Lastly, Bana provided the voice of Damien, a Greek Australian, in the animation Mary and Max (2009).

 2011–present: Career progression

 In 2011, Bana played ex-CIA operative Erik Heller in the action thriller Hanna, starring alongside Saoirse Ronan and Cate Blanchett.
 The film became a success for Bana as it opened at number two at the United States box office.
 Several media outlets praised Bana's performance, with one critic describing it as having "a note of haunted soulfulness".
-A year later, Bana starred in the Deadfall, a crime drama that follows two siblings who decide to fend for themselves after a failed casino heist.
+A year later, Bana starred in Deadfall, a crime drama that follows two siblings who decide to fend for themselves after a failed casino heist.
 According to Metacritic, the film gained "mixed or average reviews, but Andrew O'Hehir of Salon magazine enjoyed Bana's "charismatic stone-cold killer character".

 Bana portrayed Lieutenant Commander Erik S. Kristensen in Lone Survivor (2013).
 He said, "Pete Berg [the director] and I nearly worked together many, many years ago before anyone knew who I was and we stayed in contact [...] he called me and told me he was making the film and would like me to play the mission commander Kristensen, I just jumped at the chance.
 I love the story.
 I thought it could potentially make a compelling movie and I knew that Pete was the right person for the job".
 Upon release, Lone Survivor grossed US$154.8 million at the worldwide box office.
-Variety magazine thought that Bana was well cast, and critic Mick LaSelle praised the actors for being "convincing in their humanity, agony and ferocity".
-Bana then appeared in the thriller Closed Circuit (2013), alongside Rebecca Hall, as a lawyer, defending a Turkish man accused of planning a terrorist attack in London.
+Variety magazine thought that Bana was well cast, and critic Mick LaSalle praised the actors for being "convincing in their humanity, agony and ferocity".
+Bana then appeared alongside Rebecca Hall in the thriller Closed Circuit (2013), as a lawyer defending a Turkish man accused of planning a terrorist attack in London.
 Upon release, the Chicago Reader critic thought Bana and Hall lacked chemistry.